Cottontail Rabbit Negative Footprint

 Description

 Cottontail Rabbit Negative Footprint measures 4.52 x 1.57 inches.
-Cottontail Rabbit Negative Footprint is museum quality and perfect for making cookies or other treats.
+Cottontail Rabbit Negative Footprint is museum quality and perfect for taking on nature walks to enhance educational hikes.

 Most species live in nests called forms, and all have altricial young.
 An adult female averages three litters per year, which can occur in any season; occurrence, and litter size depend on several factors including time of the year, weather, and location.
 The average litter size is four but can range from as few as two to as many as eight.

-Cottontail Rabbits are prolific animals that can have multiple litters in a year, few of the resulting offspring survive to adulthood.
+Cottontail Rabbits or Lepus sylvaticus are prolific animals that can have multiple litters in a year, few of the resulting offspring survive to adulthood.
 Those that do grow very quickly and are full grown adults at only three months.

 Cottontails can also be parasitized by botfly species including Cuterebra fontinella.
 Newborn cottontails are particularly vulnerable to these attacks.